pydev-guide/pydev-guide.github.io/docs/quickstart.md

 </div>

+!!!tip "Tests are important!"
     As you develop your code, make sure to add more tests to your `tests` directory!

 ### Push it to github